-In summary, our heterogeneity results are insightful in depicting scenarios where technology adoption derives in higher returns.
-Our findings in Table 3 show that those establishments of smaller size and those operating in more competitive markets derive higher returns from adoption.
+In summary, our heterogeneity results are insightful in depicting scenarios where technology adoption yields higher returns.
+Our findings in Table 3 show that those establishments of smaller size and those operating in markets that are more competitive derive higher returns from adoption.
 Sophistication and digital experience do not seem to matter for the returns to technology adoption in our context.